-tudent Name:
+Student Name:

-acility Name:
+Facility Name:

-W Edu cator Name: Depart ment Phone#:
+FW Edu cator Name: Department Phone#:

-W Edu cator Email Address & Phone #:
+FW Edu cator Email Address & Phone #:

-ate(s) Absent: Makeu p Dates:
+Date(s) Absent: Makeup Dates:

-ART B - To be completed by student (check only one answe r per question)
+PART B To be completed by student (check only one answer per question)

 QUEST TION YES NO

 1. Are you making progress towards your goals?

-Are you receiving adequate constructive formative a feedback? nd summative
+2. Are you receiving adequate constructive formative and summative feedback?

 3. Are you receiving daily feedback and mentorship?

-Do you feel prepared for this experience? -
+4. Do you feel prepared for this experience?

-Are you seeing a good variety of clients, intervention experiences? approaches, and
+5. Are you seeing a good variety of clients, intervention approaches, and experiences?

 6. Do you need a phone call or email?

 Please comment on any negative responses:

+Ctudont Signatura

-art C - To be completed by the Fieldwork Educator
+To be completed by the Fieldwork Educator

-QUEST TION Y YES NO
+QUEST TION YES NO

-1. Is the student academically prepared to meet the declients? mands of the
+1. Is the student academically prepared to meet the demands of the clients?

 2. Is the student integrating classroom knowledge with clinical application?

-Is the student making progress on meeting his/her go
+3. Is the student making progress on meeting his/her goals?

-4. Is the student receptive to your feedback and mento rship?
+4. Is the student receptive to your feedback and mentorship?

-5. Does the student demonstrate effective communicat ion skills with
+5.

-clients, families, team members, and you? (verbal, no onverbal, written,
+clients, families, team members, and you? (verbal, nonverbal, written, listening)

-listening)

-6. & professional
+6. Is the student safe in clinical application, judgment, & professional conduct?

-conduct?

-/.
-Do you need a phone call or email?
+7. Do you need a phone call or email?

 Comments:

-, •

-WE Sig natureDa ate
+1

+FWE Sig natureDate

-Appendix C: AOTA 2020 Fieldwork Performance Evaluation (FW PE)
+Appendix C: AOTA 2020 Fieldwork Performance Evaluation (FWPE)

-Fieldwork Performance Evaluation (FWPE) for the Occupational Therapy Student
+AOTA Fieldwork Performance Evaluation (FWPE) for the Occupational Therapy Student